Available 24/7/365 Cambridge

 The Criminal Process in a Robbery Case

 Although no two robbery cases are exactly alike, they do typically follow a similar structure.
 Your case will begin with an arrest, followed by a series of court appearances.
 In many situations, the case will ultimately culminate in a criminal trial.
+It is crucial for the prosecution to prove each and every element of the crime beyond a reasonable doubt.

 There are usually opportunities to avoid a trial and skip some parts of this process.
 This is true if your attorney can make a viable case for dismissal to the prosecutor or the judge.
 The process could also end early if you agree to enter a plea of guilty.